sixem/ivfi-php/docs/CONFIG.md

 | `debug` | Bool | `false` | Enables PHP debugging and `console.log()` info messages.

 # Advanced
-Advanced settings that are not a part of the regular configuration.

 ## Server <!-- {docsify-ignore} -->

 Some server variables can be passed to the script via your web server in order to modify some of the more advanced features of the script.